callnovo-cc/blog/_posts/2026-08-28-ai-customer-support-operating-model.md

 {
   "@context": "https://schema.org",
   "@type": "Article",
-  "headline": "AI Customer Support Operating Model: Automate vs Escalate", "description": "Build an AI customer support operating model that automates routine requests, escalates risk, and preserves context in every human handoff.", "image": "https://callnovo-cc.github.io/assets/images/hero-ai-customer-support-operating-model.webp", "datePublished": "2026-08-28",
+  "headline": "AI Customer Support Operating Model: What to Automate, What to Escalate, and How to Govern the Handoff", "description": "Build an AI customer support operating model that automates routine requests, escalates risk, and preserves context in every human handoff.", "image": "https://callnovo-cc.github.io/assets/images/hero-ai-customer-support-operating-model.webp", "datePublished": "2026-08-28",